-Sec tion А В 1 Visual Analysis (10 marks) Demonstrate close observation of the visual qualities and elements in the description or interpretation of the visual stimulus.
-Provide a considered analysis or evaluation of the visual stimulus and its visual impact. ~ 2 Exploration of Visuals and Ideas (10 marks) Generate visuals through selection, modification, manipulation of context and visual qualities.
-Develop the given Big Idea visually to match intention. ✓ 3 Creative Synthesis (10 marks) Select visual choices to convey connections with the Big Idea and visual stimulus.
-Evaluate and synthesise visuals and ideas for an original outcome. ~ 4 Artistic Perception and Visual Communication (10 marks) Demonstrate understanding of subject matter, visual qualities, visual strategies, design concepts and materials.
-Apply aesthetic judgements to aid communication of the Big Idea visually. ~ 5 Personal Interpretation (10 marks) Provide a personal visual interpretation that offers a meaningful response to the Big Idea and visual stimulus.
+Section А В 1 • Visual Analysis (10 marks) Demonstrate close observation of the visual qualities and elements in the description of the visual stimulus.
+Provide a well-considered analysis of the visual stimulus and its visual impact. ¥ 2 • Exploration of Visuals and Ideas (10 marks) Generate visuals through selection, modification, manipulation of context and visual qualities.
+Develop the given Big Idea visually to match intention. ✓ 3 • Creative Synthesis (10 marks) Make discerning visual choices to convey connections with the Big Idea and visual stimulus.
+Evaluate and synthesise visuals and ideas for an original outcome. ✓ 4 Artistic Perception and Visual Communication (10 marks) Demonstrate understanding of subject matter, visual qualities, visual strategies, design concepts and materials.
+Apply aesthetic judgements to communicate Big Idea visually. ~ 5 • Personal Interpretation (10 marks) Provide a personal visual interpretation that offers a meaningful response to the Big Idea and visual stimulus.
 Demonstrate curiosity, inventiveness, critical thinking, and reflection. ~